Zykreh/vortexhosts/README.md

 # Vortex Hosts (Samsung Knox Firewall)
-A full coverage host file optimized for Knox Based Adblockers
+A full coverage host file optimized for Knox Adblockers

 The standard host file (vortex.txt) is based on the following sources: